andrija-mitrovic/Fiscal.MNE/README.md

 # Fiscal.MNE
-.NET client library for access to the DPR (Department of Public Revenues) Web Service
+.NET client library for access to the Tax Administration Web Service

 Folder FZWS.ConsoleUI contains examples of how to use Fiscal.MNE library.
 View file *FZWS.ConsoleUI/Program.cs*